 When To See a Vet

-Shedding is normal, but you must consult a veterinarian when you notice large chunks of hair falling besides shedding season.
+Shedding is normal, but you must consult a veterinarian when you notice large chunks of hair falling outside of the regular shedding season.
 The Merck Veterinary Manual said that it’s a normal shedding process if there is no itchiness, irritation, or huge bald spots.

-If your dog loses more hair than usual, it could be a medical condition.
+It could be a medical condition if your dog loses more hair than usual.
 For instance, bald spots on your dog could mean alopecia.

 Grooming products like shampoo cause frequent irritation and shedding too.
 Plus, hormonal imbalances in dogs are not impossible.
 In addition, if you notice your dog losing hair and at the same time looking lethargic, then you should visit a vet.
 If you are bathing your dog frequently, use the right dog shampoo to prevent shedding.